Shopper hit by falling door at home improvement store.

 Hotel patron gets spinal injury from slipping on snow covered ice.

 Grim Howland represented a 26 year old man who slipped on ice in a hotel parking lot and severely injured his spine.
 Water runoff from the hotel’s roof was directed from a downspout, over the sidewalk near the main entrance to the hotel, and into a large stream through the parking lot.
 After several days of above-freezing temperatures, a cold snap caused the stream of water to freeze and falling snow hid it from view.
 Our client exited the hotel and, unknown to him, was required to walk across the snow-covered ice to reach his car.
 He slipped, fell, and severely injured his spine requiring surgery and rehabilitation.
-Grim was able to recover $450,000 for the client from the negligent operator of the hotel.
+Grim was able to recover $450,000 for the client from the negligent operator of the hotel, all by using the right services and documents to prove it with some legal scanning make done from external services that helped the case.

 The case involved an improperly latched jack stand collapse that caused a serious leg injury.